rlauer6/doc-converter/README.md

 some additional instructions in order to create the server.

-If you don't want to create your own customized RPMs you can try install the RPMs (no guarantees that they will actually work for you however) from the quasi-official `doc-converter` YUM repository:
+If you don't want to create your own customized RPMs you can try to install the RPMs (no guarantees that they will actually work for you however) from the quasi-official `doc-converter` YUM repository:

 ```